I am on OPT. What are the details about the 90 day unemployment rule while I am on OPT?

 Can I work for an employment agency while on OPT?

-I majored in Photography, Can I open my own business while I'm on OPT?
+I majored in Photography, Music or Art - Can I open my own business while I'm on OPT?

 Certainly.
 If you are self-employed it will be up to you to maintain good records of the time spent establishing your business, clients you have and how long you spent.
-You will need to work at least 20 hrs/week.
-You will also be required to have the proper business licenses.
+You will need to work at least 21 hrs/week or more.
+You will also be required to have the proper business licenses and follow the tax laws.

 I'm an artist/musician/actor on OPT.
 I work gigs every weekend night or whenever I can get one.
 How do I report this?